hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/get_started/04-configuration-and-state.md

 type Column = {};

-type Configuration = RawConfiguration;

 type State = {
   db: Database;
 };
 ```

-`RawConfiguration` is the type of configuration that the user will see.
-By convention, this configuration should be
+`Configuration` is the type of the connector's configuration, which will be read from a directory on disk.
+By
-enough to reproducibly determine the connector's schema, so for our SQLite connector, we configure the connector
+convention, this configuration should be enough to reproducibly determine the NDC schema, so for our sqlite connector,
-with an array of tables that we want to expose.
-Each of these table types in `TableConfiguration` is defined by its
-name and a list of columns.
+we configure the connector with a list of tables that we want to expose.
+Each table is defined by its name and a list of

-`Column`s don't have any specific configuration yet, but we leave an empty object type here because we might want to
+columns.
+Columns don't have any specific configuration yet, but we leave an empty object type here because we might want
-capture things like column types later on.
+to capture things like column types later on.

-The `Configuration` type is supposed to be a validated version of the raw configuration, but for our purposes, we'll
-reuse the same type.

 [//]: # (TODO: What does it mean to validate the configuration?
 What does it mean to have a validated configuration?)

 ## State

 The `State` type is for things like connection pools, handles, or any non-serializable state that gets allocated on
 startup, and which lives for the lifetime of the connector.
-For our connector, we need to keep a handle to our SQLite
+For our connector, we need to keep a handle to our sqlite
 database.

 Cool, so now that we've got our types defined, we can fill in the function definitions which the connector requires